Powerock38/gns3-config-generator/README.md

 ## Adding a new CE

+If you run the script pointing to a config file that already has a `generated.json` file next to it, the script will look for new CEs to add to the network.

 Currently, adding CEs to existing clients is the only network mutation supported.

 To add a new CE to an existing client, you need to add to the config file: